SECFORCE/droidground/companion/README.md

 The application currently supports the following methods:

 - `getVersion`: which returns the value of `BuildConfig.VERSION_NAME`
-- `getPackageInfos`: which returns structured info about the installed applications
+- `getPackageInfos`: which returns structured info about the applications
+- `getAttackSurfaces`: which returns the exported activities, broadcast receivers, services and content providers for the requested applications.

 ## Usage